RebelToolbox/RebelDocumentation/getting_started/step_by_step/scripting_player_input.rst

 properties, also called member variables.
 Besides variables, you can define functions, which, for the most part, will be your classes' methods.

-Godot provides several virtual functions you can define to connect your class with the engine.
+Rebel Engine provides several virtual functions you can define to connect your class with the engine.
 These include ``_process()``, to apply changes to the node every frame, and ``_unhandled_input()``, to receive input events like key and button presses from the users.
 There are quite a few more.